-Prior to the COVID-19 Alert level lockdowns, rail patronage continued to grow strongly, particularly during the peak.
+Prior to the COVID-19 Alert Level lockdowns, rail patronage continued to grow strongly, particularly during the peak.
 Between July 2019 and February 2020 rail passenger boardings grew by 318,500 to reach over 9.5 million boardings.
-This represented a 3.5 percent increase in boardings over the year-to-date (and 5.4 percent increase at peak periods year-to-date).
+This represented a 3.5 percent increase in boardings over the year-to-date (and 5.4 percent increase at peak periods yer-to-date).
 Since the move back to Alert Level 1, passenger boardings have continued to increase at a rate higher than anticipated.

 We worked with KiwiRail to support their rail infrastructure renewal programme to ensure the rail network is fit for purpose and to improve the resiliency of the rail corridor.
 We have also continued a programme to upgrade our railway stations to remove key network constraints.
 All upgrade and maintenance work across the network was halted during the COVID-19 lockdown period.
 The traction pole renewal project has been affected by restrictions in international travel as some contractors are based in Australia.

 All upgrade and maintenance work across the network was halted during the COVID-19 lockdown period.
-The traction pole renewal project has been affected by restrictions in international travel as some contractors are based in Australia.